 You can avoid the risk of accepting a settlement claim that doesn’t fully cover you if you wait.
 An experienced personal injury attorney will help you to make the right decision on when to settle.
 The answer to “should I hire a lawyer?” is often “yes.”

 Even if two people were in similar crashes they won’t have the same outcome in a settlement or jury verdict.
 Say a middle aged man and a young woman were each rear ended by semis on the same stretch of highway.
 Though their crashes may seem similar, recovery time, loss of work, and need for medical care will all be factors in determining the true value of the case.

 How do I calculate a truck accident settlement?

 There’s no set “calculation” for determining the value of a semi truck case.
 Looking at values from other truck cases in the area may not give you realistic expectations.

 The best way to estimate the value of your case is to contact a personal injury attorney today for a free consultation.

 Lawyers know how to negotiate with all parties involved in truck accident cases.
-McMinn Law Firm will notify the insurance company for the truck company of our representation.
+McMinn Law Firm will notify the insurance company of the truck company we’re representing the client.
 Then we will be able to determine how much money is available for your recovery.
 The FMCSA (Federal Motor Carrier Safety Administration) requires trucking companies to carry much larger minimum policies than individuals.
 Your truck accident law firm will demand a certified declarations (DEC) sheet from the truck company’s insurance policy.
 It’ll outline the specific coverage under the insurance policy.